fstrozzi/bioruby-pipengine/README.md

 PipEngine is best suited for NGS pipelines, but it can be used for any kind of pipeline that can be runned on a job scheduling system and which is "sample" centric, i.e. you have from one side a list of samples with their corresponding raw data, and from the other side a pipeline that you would like to apply to them.

+PipEngine was developed to combine the typical flexibility and portability of shell scripts, with the concept of pipeline templates that can be easily applied on different input data to reproduce scientific results.
+The overall improvement over Makefiles or customised ad-hoc shell scripts is better readability of the pipelines using the YAML format, especially for people with no coding experience, the automated scripts generation which allows adding extra functionalities like error controls and logging directly into script jobs, and an enforced separation between the description of input data and the pipeline template, which improves clarity and reusability of analysis protocols.

 Installation
 ============